The Hairy Ball Problem is PPAD-Complete: The Hairy-Ball Problem is in PPAD

 We can use these standard techniques on our problem.
 The boundary of our instance is $\partial C_m$.
 By \cref{clm:inPPAD:no-other-entrance}, all door-facets on the boundary are contained in $\partial C_m^+$ or $\partial C_m^-$.
-By applying the trick described above on $\partial C_m^+$ (interpreted as a facet of a $k$-dimensional \textsc{Sperner} instance) we obtain a single door-facet that is ``exposed'' in this whole region.
+By applying the trick mentioned above on $\partial C_m^+$ (interpreted as a facet of a $k$-dimensional \textsc{Sperner} instance) we obtain a single door-facet that is ``exposed'' in this whole region.
 Applying the exact same trick on $\partial C_m^-$ also yields a single door-facet that is ``exposed'' in this whole region.
-Thus, overall we only have two door-facets that lie on the boundary of our instance.
+Thus, overall we only have two door-facets that lie on the boundary of our instance. \cref{fig:sperner-boundary-trick} shows how the ``artificial start'' trick is used on a 2-dimensional example.

 Finally, the important observation here is that the orientation of the ``exposed'' door-facet obtained by using the trick only depends on the orientation of the big facet on which it is used.
 Since $\partial C_m^+$ and $\partial C_m^-$ have the same orientation (\cref{clm:inPPAD:orientation}), the two ``exposed'' door-facets have the same orientation.
 This means that we have two ``entrances'' for the standard Sperner path-following algorithm.
 By applying the formal arguments in the reduction from \textsc{Sperner} to \textsc{End-of-Line} this yields a two-source \textsc{End-of-Line} instance. \end{proof}